larriant/thepheonixproject/Inequality.md

 + Progressive Income Tax

 But Piketty argues these policies are politically impossible.
 Largely because of the relationship between wealth and the democratic process.

+## References
+1. Capital in the Twenty First Century by Thomas Piketty